Nero51908/DataToken/docs/_build/html/_sources/ContractVariables.rst.txt

     mapping (address => uint256) public priceOf;

-When a receiver intends to switch user role to be a provider, function `surProvider`_ will request a input that specifies pricing of this AP service to deploy in DataToken/MB.
+When a receiver intends to switch user role to be a provider, function :ref:`surProvider` will request a input that specifies pricing of this AP service to deploy in DataToken/MB.

 usageOf
 -------